-The Company operated predominately in the confocal microscopes industry within Australia.
+The Group operated predominately in the confocal microscope industry.
+The Group's sales comprise sales of goods within that segment.
 AASB 8 requires operating segments to be identified on the basis of internal reports about the components of the Group that are regularly reviewed by the chief operating decision maker in order to allocate resources to the segment and to assess its performance.
-The board reviews the Company as a whole in the business segment of confocal microscopes within Australia.
-The majority of sales revenues are attributed to Germany, being 98.4%, and Australia 1.6%.
-There is one customer that contributes revenues greater than 10%, which totalled \$1.312 million during the financial year.
+The board reviews the Group as a whole in the business segment of confocal microscopes within Australia.
+The majority of sales revenues are attributed to Germany, being 94.1% (2018: 88.2%), and other overseas markets 5.9% (2018: 11.8%).
+There was one customer that contributed revenues greater than 10%, which amounted to \$980,636 during the financial year.
+In the year ended 30 June 2018 there were 2 customers that contributed revenues greater than 10%.